-After completing 24 credits, students must take a qualifying examination containing both written and oral components.
-The examination is based on questions developed by the candidate in consultation with an examining committee.
+After completing Proseminar (IDIA 810), students must take a qualifying examination containing written and oral components.
+The examination is based on questions developed by the candidate and finalized by an examining committee.

 Success is judged by three criteria:

 - Intellectual fitness: Is the student prepared to undertake dissertation research and/or development? - Conceptual framework: Is the student conversant with research, theory and commentary in professional or scholarly areas related to the proposed project?
 Does the project's design reflect an adequate grasp of knowledge in the field? - Project design: Is the proposed doctoral project well-conceived?
 Is it practical?
 Will it make a demonstrable contribution to the student's profession, community or discipline?